Canon T2i vs Sony RX1R II

 It is notable that the RX1R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T2i does not provide wifi capability.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the T2i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T2i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T2i was succeeded by the Canon T3i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T2i and RX1R II can be found, respectively, in the Canon T2i Manual (free pdf) or the online Sony RX1R II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T2i or the Sony RX1R II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.